Table of Contents

 - To perform the test, the patient is asked to press the arm towards the contralateral shoulder and the examiner makes a soft contact on the distal forearm and pushes towards the abduction with minimal extension of the shoulder.

 Pectoralis Sternalis (PMS):

 The pectoralis sternalis is best to test in the supine position.
-Again, the patient begins the test with an anteflexion in the shoulder joint until he reaches 90° with a maximum extension in the elbow and extends the arm with maximum internal rotation, so that the thumb points to the toes.
+Again, the patient begins the test with an anteflexion in the shoulder joint until he reaches 90° with a maximum extension in the elbow and extends the arm with a maximum internal rotation so that the thumb points to the toes.
 To test this muscle part, the patient presses the straight arm towards the contralateral hip and the examiner presses with soft contact on the distal forearm towards abduction and flexion.

 The patient is in a supine position and abducts the arm at the shoulder joint about 120°, then the examiner holds the shoulder with one hand and applies pressure on the distal upper arm towards the examination table with the other.
 To test the muscle, the patient now pulls the arm against the resistance of the examiner on his abdomen and holds the end position.

 Function and Innervation of the Pectoralis Major Muscle

 For better understanding, we assume that the pectoral girdle stiffens and the muscles take action from this punctum fixum of the shoulder joint.